Food Safety and Standards Authority of India: Standards

 The development of standards is a dynamic process based on the latest developments in food science, food consumption pattern, new food products, and additives, changes in the processing technology leading to changed specifications, advancements in food analytical methods, and identification of new risks or other regulatory options.

 Formulation of standards of any article of food under the Food Safety and Standards Act 2006, involves several stages.
 After consideration by the Food Authority, the draft standard is published (Draft notified), for inviting stakeholder comments.
 Since India is a signatory to the WTO-SPS Committee, Draft Standard is also notified in WTO.
 Thereafter, taking into account the comments received from the stakeholders, the Standard is finalized and notified in the Gazette of India, and implemented.

+Enforcement

+Food Safety Officers are responsible for enforcing and executing the provisions of the Food Safety and Standards Act, 2006 within their designated areas.
+The Commissioner of Food Safety and Designated Officer have the authority to exercise the same powers as Food Safety Officers.

+Food Safety Officers possess the right to enter and inspect any place where food articles are manufactured, stored, or exhibited for commercial purposes.
+They are authorized to collect samples for analysis by a Food Analyst.
+The authority of a Food Safety Officer to enter and inspect premises is equal to that of a police officer equipped with a search warrant under the Code of Criminal Procedure (CrPC).
+They can issue registrations to food business operators.

 Consumer outreach

 Consumers can connect to FSSAI through various channels.
 A GAMA portal for concerns regarding misleading claims and advertisements too is operated.

 Applicable FSSAI License

 FSSAI issues three types of license based on the nature of the food business and turnover: